chaos-design/dumi-theme-chaos/example/docs/guide/builtins-image-preview.en-US.md

 order: 2
 ---

+## ImagePreview Component

-Image preview component, used when images need to be displayed.
+Used when images need to be displayed.
 This component supports two parameters `float` and `pure`, which are used to control the image display effect.

 ### Basic usage